Ruby Blue (band)

 Ruby Blue was a Scottish folk pop band formed by singer Rebecca Pidgeon and guitarist Roger Fife in the 1980s.

 Pidgeon was a student at the Royal Academy of Dramatic Arts.
-In 1986, her friend Roger Fife, a guitarist, asked her to sing on a demo tape which was then sent to Red Flame Records in London.
+In 1986, her friend Roger Fife, a guitarist, asked her to sing on a demo tape of his music which was then sent to Red Flame Records in London.
 After hearing the demo, the label signed Pidgeon and Fife and released their first album, Glances Askances.

-Pidgeon became the lead singer of Ruby Blue, which included Anthony Coote on bass guitar, Erika Spotswood on backing vocals, and Chris Buck on drums.
-Buck was later replaced on drums by Karlos Edwards.
+Pidgeon became the lead singer of Ruby Blue, which included Anthony Coote on bass guitar, Erika Spotswood on backing vocals, and session musician Chris Buck on drums.
+Buck was later replaced on drums by Karlos Edwards and then Pascal Consoli.
 Coote and Pidgeon left in 1990.
 Pidgeon went to the U.S. and pursued an acting career.
 Erika Spotswood (now Woods) took her place on lead vocals.